-The COVID19 pandemic has caused serious disruptions in global supply chains, especially in industries such as fashion where labor, materials, and customers are often all located in different locations.
+The COVID19 pandemic has caused serious disruptions in industries such as fashion where labor, materials, and customers are often spread globally.

 A lot of our discussions here at PlatformE are about on-demand production in Europe.
 On-demand means different things to different people.
 In our definition, "on-demand" production is fast-turn, small batch production local to the end consumer.
 This can be a one-off customized item or a rule-based batch order.